I am learning a lot about caring for weeping cherry trees…a little late though, since I recently lost one.

 So I believe improper pruning led to the loss of the “weeping” shape on the surviving tree and pruning during the wrong time of year lead to the death of our other tree.

 I am very saddened by the loss of our weeping tree.
-We had it cut down and will hopefully replace it with another at some point.
+We had it cut down and will hopefully replace it with another, like this beautiful weeping cherry tree.

 I hope you find this information useful and it can help prevent the loss of your cherry tree.
 Had I known what I know now…done my due diligence…I would have been more on top of this issue and hopefully prevented it…but as you know “hindsight is 20/20”.